 If you've not claimed your Google Business Profile.
 First, you have to claim your Google Business Profile.

-Still, things can get complicated as you manage multiple Google Business Profile accounts for your business.
-If you are interested in saving more time and managing your Google Business profiles more professionally, you can check out the ultimate social media management tool, Circleboom Publish.
+Still, things can get complicated as you manage multiple Google My Business accounts for your business.
+If you are interested in saving more time and managing your Google My Business profiles more professionally, you can check out the Circleboom's Google My Business management tool.

 With Circleboom Publish, you can manage all your social media accounts on a single dashboard, schedule your posts in one sit.